TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

   <h3>Follow Master On World Change</h3>
   If Master has "Allow Pet To Follow You" enabled when your master moves to a new world you will be pulled with them.

+  <h3>Allow World/Prop Pinning</h3>
+  Allows for your leash to be set to a prop by your master.

+  <h3>Allow Movement Controls</h3>
+  Sets if your master will be able to disallow you from flying or sitting.

+  <h3>Allow Blindfolding</h3>
+  Allows for Master to blind you.

+  <h3>Allow Deafening</h3>
+  Allows for Master to deafen you.

+  <h3>Blindness Radius</h3>
+  Sets how far you will be able to see while blind.
+Higher number = See more

+  <h3>Deafen Attenuation</h3>
+  Sets how much noise will be filtered out.

 </details>

 <h1><a id="Master_Settings">Master Settings</a></h1>